chef-partners/azure-chef-extension/README.md

 `validation_key_format`: Specifies the format in which `validation_key` is set in the `privateconfig.config` file.
 Supported values are `plaintext` and `base64encoded`.
 Default value is `plaintext`.

 `bootstrap_version`: Set the version of `chef-client` to be installed on the VM.
-This option is supported on linux/Windows 2012 and onwards.

-`daemon`: Supported only on Windows 2012 and onwards.
+`daemon`: Supported only on Windows extension.
 Configures the chef-client service for unattended execution.
 Supported values are `none` and `service`.
 Default is `service`.
 `none` prevents the chef-client service from being configured as a service.
 `service` configures chef-client as a service.